 Even better than finding a class is finding a mentor.
 Visit your local gear store or outdoor recreation club and look for the grizzled guy with the beard or the woman with that confident “I’m an expert” look in her eyes.
 Strike up a conversation and if they end up being a wealth of knowledge and experience, ask if they want to venture out sometime.
 They had someone teach them along the way and should be happy to pass their knowledge on.
 Mentors will pass tips and tricks that they have learned over the years that might not be a part of a course curriculum.
 They will also spend several trips with you, reviewing old lessons while teaching new ones.
 On the other hand, instructors will cover certain topics in-depth and will leave you with a clear scope of knowledge.
 As a beginner, soak up as much information as you can, but make sure you do not do anything that seems unsafe, above your skill level, or that makes you uncomfortable.

 2. Get Equipped

 The right know-how won’t do you any good if you don’t have the right gear.
 A mentor, class instructor, or a knowledgeable gear-store employee can help equip you for a winter spent outside.

 The good news is that a lot of your “three-season” equipment can carry over to the fourth season.

 In lieu of buying a winter specific bag, try pairing your bag with a technical blanket or quilt.
-The Corus HD Quilt is a Therm-a-Rest’er favorite since it’s ultralight and uses Nikwax Hydrophobic Down™ to keep you warm and dry.
+The Corus Quilt is a fan favorite since it’s ultralight and uses Nikwax Hydrophobic Down™ to keep you warm and dry.
 Sleeping bag liners are another great way to add a little extra warmth to your bag.

 While it may be a frigid winter where you live, it’s prime conditions elsewhere.
 Head to warmer areas around the country and experience a completely new landscape.
 You can find cheap flights thanks to “holiday dead zones”, unpopular travel periods around the winter holidays.